Hanabi-Live/hanabi-live/docs/INSTALL.md

 #### Install as a service (optional)

 This assumes that you installed the server to "/root/hanabi-live".
-If not, you will need to edit the paths in the belows commands and edit the contents of the three Supervisor files.
+If not, you will need to edit the paths in the below commands and edit the contents of the three Supervisor files.

 * Install Supervisor:
   * `sudo apt install python-pip -y`